fasmide/twinpay-uploader/README.md

 ## The update is executed like this:

-1. If a `cardno` is found that does not exist not in the database, it will be created.
+1. If a `cardno` is found that does not exist in the database, it will be created.
 2. If a `cardno` does exist `verification`, `identifier`, `extra1` and `extra2` is updated
 3. If a `cardno` is in the database but not in the file, it will be removed if the balance is zero (0.00)